flightlab/MultiPanelPlotsWithR/workshop_materials/README.txt

 Gaede-etal-2017.pdf  -- Paper from Current Biology for reference

-BIOL548L-R.Rproj     -- R project file for ease of use in RStudio gaedeetal_data/      -- folder containing data files for each panel of Fig. 3 graphics/            -- folder containing images for Fig. 3
+gaedeetal_data/      -- folder containing data files for each panel of Fig. 3 graphics/            -- folder containing images for Fig. 3